excetra-product-lab/sloptest/PROMPT_ENGINEERING_ASSESSMENT.md

 ### Executive Summary

-Following analysis of Anthropic's latest prompt engineering guidelines (2025), I evaluated all prompts in the Smart Test Generator codebase and implemented significant improvements.
+Following analysis of Anthropic's latest prompt engineering guidelines (2025), I evaluated all prompts in the SlopTest codebase and implemented significant improvements.
 The main system prompt was upgraded from a **6.5/10** to an estimated **8.5/10** score.

 ## Key Issues Identified